What’s a Good Email Open Rate and How You Can Improve Yours

 2. Not segmenting your list.
 If you send the same email to every single person on your list, you’ll never get the kind of engagement you’re looking for.

 3. Lots of inactive subscribers.
-If you have a lot of people on your list who are inactive and haven’t engaged with your emails for a long time, that will hurt your inbox deliverability and your open rates will plummet.
+If you have a lot of people on your list who are inactive and haven’t engaged with your emails for a long time.
+This will make your open rates look lower than they really are.
+It can also hurt your inbox deliverability in the long run.

 4. Boring subject lines.
 If you really want to improve your open rates, you’ve got to focus on crafting enticing email subject lines.